amin-RFarzin/service-infrastructure/README.md

 # Platform Infrastructure

-This service provisions infrastructure using CloudFormation template
+This service provisions infrastructure using Terraform template